-Kyrgyzstan Plane Crash: 32 People Including Six Children Dead After Turkish Airlines Cargo Plane Crashes Into Residential Area [Breaking]
+Kyrgyzstan Plane Crash: 32 People, Including Six Children, Dead After Turkish Airlines Cargo Plane Crashes Into Residential Area [Breaking]

 Several videos said to be from the crash site have also been posted to YouTube.

-The Prime Minister of Kyrgyzstan, Sooronbay Jeenbekov has also arrived at the crash site.
-The area where the plane crashed early in the morning was covered in a thick blanket of fog.
+The Prime Minister of Kyrgyzstan, Sooronbay Jeenbekov, has also arrived at the crash site.
+As previously mentioned, the area where the plane crashed early in the morning was covered in a thick blanket of fog, which could have contributed to the plane crashing into the residential area.

 At this time, it remains unclear as to how many crew members were onboard the aircraft.
 At the time of publishing this article, all flights to and from Kyrgyzstan’s Manas airport have been suspended until further notice, local news outlets confirmed.